Analysis | The Violent Backdrop to Sri Lanka’s Deadly Bombings

 Sri Lanka is witnessing a worrying return to violence.
-On Easter Sunday, suicide bombers killed more than 300 people and injured another 500 in a series of highly coordinated attacks.
-The government banned social media and imposed a curfew as it sought to contain the fallout.
-But the political infighting that followed was a reminder that the South Asian island nation of 21 million people is still recovering from a recent political crisis and in rehabilitation from its brutal 26-year civil war.
+On Easter Sunday, suicide bombers killed 253 people and injured hundreds of others in a series of coordinated attacks.
+The government banned social media, imposed curfews and detained about 70 people, while the U.S. State Department warned that groups “continue plotting possible attacks.”
+The political infighting that’s followed served as a reminder of the tensions that persist as the island nation of 21 million people recovers from its brutal 26-year civil war.

 1. Who was behind the bombings?